Monoidal Bousfield Localizations and Algebras over Operads: Monoidal Bousfield Localizations

 For the limit case, suppose we are given a cofibrant object $X = \colim_{\alpha<\beta} X_\alpha$ where each $X_\alpha$ is cofibrant and flat in $L_\C(\M)$.
 Because each $X_\alpha$ is cofibrant, $g\otimes X_\alpha = g\boxprod (0\hookrightarrow X_\alpha)$ is still a cofibration.
 By the inductive hypothesis, each $g\otimes X_\alpha$ is also a $\C$-local equivalence, hence a trivial cofibration in $L_\C(\M)$.
 Since trivial cofibrations are always closed under transfinite composition, $g\otimes X = g\otimes \colim X_\alpha = \colim (g\otimes X_\alpha)$ is also a trivial cofibration in $L_\C(\M)$. \end{proof}

 We now pause for a moment to extract the key point in the proof above, where we applied the universal property of Bousfield localization.
-This is a reformulation Theorem 3.3.18 in \cite{hirschhorn} which will be helpful to us in the sequel.
+This is a reformulation Theorem 3.3.18 in \cite{hirschhorn} that we will need below.

 \begin{lemma} A left Quillen functor $F:\M\to \M$ induces a left Quillen functor $L_\C F:L_\C(\M) \to L_\C(\M)$ if and only if for all $f\in \C$, $F(f)$ is $\C$-local equivalence. \end{lemma}

 We turn now to the unit axiom.